icemac/icemac.addressbook/docs/guidedupdate.rst

 3. Answer the questions about admin user name, password and so on, they should be pre-filled with the values of the previous installation.

+   If the upgrade procedure breaks with an error, first try to upgrade to the next major version (first digit of the version number) which comes after your current version.

 4. Start the new instance of the application as described in :ref:`runtheapplication`.